RobertKelly03/Team-Profile-Generator/README.md

 The program will then go through the other people in your team and ask for their descriptions.
 Once these descriptions are filled out the program will take that information and generate an HTML file with it displaying the information with cards creating specific cards for each person and creating links to their information.

+Classes: Employee, Manager, Engineer, Intern

+Uses the Inquirer Package and Jest Package and NPM